SC Nexus for Advanced Resilient Energy

 Media Contact: Kelly Coakley ([email protected])

-The SC Nexus for Advanced Resilient Energy (SC Nexus), led by the South Carolina Department of Commerce, aims to be a global leader in advanced energy, with a focus on cyber-secure grid resilience technologies (GRT) and improving the clean energy supply chain by expanding opportunities for developing, testing, and deploying exportable electricity technologies.
+The SC Nexus for Advanced Resilient Energy (SC Nexus), led by the South Carolina Department of Commerce, aims to be a global leader in advanced energy, with a focus on cyber-secure grid resilience technologies (GRT) and improving the clean energy supply chain.
 This Tech Hub will leverage the region’s manufacturing base, research capabilities, and public-private collaboration to innovate and commercialize emerging energy storage materials and manufacturing techniques, including a demonstrative microgrid implementation that integrates renewable energy and storage into the state’s electricity systems.
-In doing so, SC Nexus seeks to contribute to economic and national security by expanding the availability of GRTs and enabling greater deployment of distributed energy resources (DERs) that will fortify energy supplies, promote decarbonization, and reduce grid disruptions.
+This Tech Hub will also expand opportunities for developing, testing, and deploying exportable electricity technologies regionally.
+In doing so, SC Nexus will contribute to economic and national security by expanding the availability of GRTs and enabling greater deployment of distributed energy resources (DERs) that will fortify energy supplies, promote decarbonization, and reduce grid disruptions.

-The SC Nexus Tech Hub seeks to remove barriers for GRT advances and increase likelihood of commercialization by providing the infrastructure to test and demonstrate new advanced energy technology, including battery energy storage systems (BESS) and hydrogen energy storage systems (HESS).
+The SC Nexus Tech Hub seeks to remove barriers for GRT advances and increase likelihood of commercialization by providing the infrastructure to test and demonstrate new advanced energy technology, including battery energy storage systems (BESS).

-• Expand pilot manufacturing infrastructure to accelerate innovation and commercialization of battery energy storage systems at reduced costs and with improved features (e.g. faster ramp rates, higher densities);
+• Expanding pilot manufacturing infrastructure to accelerate innovation and commercialization of battery energy storage systems at reduced costs and with improved features;

-• Upgrade an existing grid testing facility for GRTs to create a versatile, reconfigurable, and mobile 25MW test facility and real-time power grid emulator;
+• Upgrading an existing grid testing facility for GRTs to create a versatile, reconfigurable, and mobile 25MW test facility and real-time power grid emulator;

-• Develop a full-scale multi-modal grid operations center to conduct cyber-physical assurance on grid hardware and software, and train grid cyber defenders;
+• Developing a full-scale multi-modal grid operations center to conduct cyber-physical assurance on grid hardware and software, and train grid cyber defenders;

-• Raise awareness about GRT careers, provide skills training, and address the lack of critical support services to workforce engagement (e.g. childcare, transportation); and
+• Raising awareness about GRT careers, provide skills training, and address the lack of critical support services like childcare and transportation which inhibit greater workforce engagement; and

-• Establish a division within the South Carolina Department of Commerce dedicated to the Hub, granting it full access to the ancillary capabilities of the full agency, including communications, compliance, and legal.
+• Establishing a division within the South Carolina Department of Commerce dedicated to the Hub, granting it full access to the ancillary capabilities of the full agency, including communications, compliance, and legal.

-To ensure that the impacts of the Tech Hub projects benefit the entire region, SC Nexus is committed to targeting the region’s five most underserved counties with projects, such as K-12 programing aimed at students and families to create awareness of grid resilience jobs, wraparound services, skills training, and support for entrepreneurs from underrepresented communities.
+To ensure that the impacts of the Tech Hub projects benefit the entire region, SC Nexus is committed to targeting the region’s five most underserved counties with projects that aim to improve reliability of their power sources, provide accessible skills training, and offer wraparound service support.